coderefinery/train-the-trainer/_episodes/03-teaching-style.md

 Image credit: Vanderbilt University Center for Teaching

+## Revisiting Learning objectives

 When using existing teaching material, *reverse instructional design*  principles might be applied as
 follows:

 1. Review the lesson's learning objectives carefully, thinking about how they will work for your audience
 2. Scan the lesson to identify promising points to check in with your learners, using formative assessment to verify that objectives have been met
 3. Review the connecting content in detail to be sure everything works and you have anticipated likely problems and questions.

+We strongly encourage you to read them before teaching a CodeRefinery lesson and to review whether they still match the content of the lesson: CodeRefinery lessons are regularly updated, taking into account feedback from our learners and instructors.